jul0105/last-byte.github.io/_posts/2019-01-21-securing-your-macbook.md

 #### Disabling FV2 autologin
-Out of the box MacOS does not allow different accounts for FV2 decryption and user login.
+Out of the box macOS does not allow different accounts for FV2 decryption and user login.
 However this feature can be enabled by running the following command:

 `sudo defaults write /Library/Preferences/com.apple.loginwindow DisableFDEAutoLogin -bool YES`